AdobeDocs/document-cloud-learn.en/help/sign/admin/promote-admin.md

 ---
-title: Assign Product & Support Admin roles
+title: Assign Product & Support Admin Roles
 description: Learn how to promote a user to an Acrobat Sign product or support admin role using the Admin Console
 feature: Administration
 role: Admin